 If your child has been treated for head lice more than three times in a year, you might like to talk to your GP about other treatments for head lice.
 Children who keep getting head lice can be prescribed a medication called ivermectin, which is very good at killing lice.

 Prevention of head lice

-Lice can easily spread between children in the same class, and throughout your family.
+Lice can easily spread between children in the same class and also throughout your family.

 If your child has head lice or nits, check your whole family.
-You should treat other family members if they complain of an itchy scalp, even if you don’t find any lice or nits.
+You should treat other family members if they complain of an itchy scalp, and you find lice or nits.